Is there an ideal diet and training for each person?

 Example.
 When you get out of bed.

 The reward.
-The benefit from past behavior.
+The benefit arising from previous behavior.

-The reward is your brain's way of learning to like and need a specific behavior.
+Reward is your brain's way of learning to like and need a specific behavior.

 A curious observation made in the book is that our brain it does not have the ability to differentiate between a good and a bad habit.